-Starting in the 90s, when the eyes were on the suburban planning in the USA, the Israeli mall began to raise its head even more strongly and a dizzying wave of building shopping centers swept the country.
-However, starting from the beginning of the 2000s, the surplus created in the trading areas along with trends in consumption habits led to the decline and abandonment of many shopping malls.
-The project will focus on the city of Rishon Lezion, where seven shopping malls were built in two years (1991-1993) of which six are no longer active and they stand as empty boxes surrounded by a parking lot in the heart of the crowded public space of Gush Dan.
-A strong and unpleasant feeling of "déjà vu" surrounds the launches of new malls in the city in recent times.
+Beginning in the 1990s, and influenced by suburban planning in the US, the concept of the Israeli mall arose and a dizzying wave of newly built shopping centers swept the country.
+However, from the beginning of the 2000s, the surplus of trading areas, alongside changing consumption habits, led to the decline and abandonment of many shopping malls.
+In recent times, the launching of new city malls has been accompanied by a strong and unpleasant feeling of déjà vu.

-The project examines the community and environmental potential inherent in the abandoned complexes and those whose future may be similar to their predecessors and offers new and sustainable thinking for their renewed use.
-The shopping centers will change their purpose in favor of creating affordable housing, strengthening local trade, and responding to public-neighborhood needs while placing emphasis on strengthening the community.
-For this purpose, a construction typology was developed that combines residences, trade and crafts and allows the new complexes to be an important layer in the urban sequence and not to cause it to be interrupted as in the existing situation.
-These will also be integrated into regional infrastructural systems such as Rishon Lezion's drainage system and will add to the city's resilience in dealing with runoff events.
-The project examines questions concerning the climate crisis, the housing crisis and social crises and offers a basket of planning tools for the sustainable use of similar complexes and similar phenomena in other places in the Israeli landscape.
+The project focuses on the city of Rishon Lezion, where seven shopping malls were built in two years (1991–1993).
+Of these, six are no longer active, standing as empty boxes surrounded by parking lots in the heart of the crowded public space of Gush Dan.
+The project examines the community and environmental potential of abandoned complexes (and complexes that may be abandoned in the future), and offers new and sustainable thinking for their renewed use.
+Shopping centers, it is proposed, should change their purpose toward acting as affordable housing, strengthening local trade, and responding to public neighborhood needs while placing emphasis on strengthening the community.
+For this purpose, a construction typology is developed that combines residences, trade, and crafts and ensures the new complexes serve as an important layer in the urban sequence, rather than interrupting as in the existing situation.
+Such buildings should also be integrated into regional infrastructural systems, such as Rishon Lezion’s drainage system, which will contribute to urban resilience in dealing with runoff events.
+The project examines questions concerning the climate crisis, the housing crisis, and social crises, offering an array of planning tools for the sustainable use of similar complexes and similar phenomena in other places across the Israeli landscape.

 Timna Zauder Shchori: “Back Streets”

-The ”Back Streets” project was conceived out of concern for the safety and vulnerability experienced by pedestrians on the streets of Tel Aviv.
-In 2023 the transition from purchasing from traditional stores to online purchases and an array of delivery services (eg Wolt, Yango etc) encompassing all areas of life creates large scale pressure on the city’s infrastructure.
-Today the current road network is struggling to accommodate the growing number of tiny vehicles ( micro-mobility vehicles) and two and four wheeled vehicles creating competition for space.
-As a result rapid traffic accidents involving pedestrians has increased leading to a growing sense or insecurity when using paraments and public spaces on city streets.
+The Back Streets project was conceived out of concern for the safety and vulnerability experienced by pedestrians on the streets of Tel Aviv.
+In 2023, the transition from brick-and-mortar shopping to online shopping increased substantially, and an array of delivery services (e.g., Wolt and Yango) became widely available across many areas of life.
+This has created large-scale pressure on urban infrastructure.
+Today, the road network is struggling to accommodate the growing number of tiny vehicles ( micro-mobility vehicles) and two- and four-wheeled vehicles, creating competition for space.
+As a result, traffic accidents involving pedestrians have increased, leading to a growing sense of insecurity when using pavements and public spaces alongside city streets.

-To face the challenges the project offers a system that is woven into and complements the existing urban network.
-Instead of creating competition with the existing streets, this system uses unused areas between buildings which are currently used for parking, storage or illegal construction – in order to create an urban safe and continuous pedestrians environment.
+To address these challenges, the project offers a system that is woven into and complements the existing urban network.
+Instead of competing on existing streets, this system incorporates unused areas between buildings that are currently used for parking, storage, or illegal construction to create a safe and continuous environment for pedestrians.
 It is an environment of intense streets where preference is given exclusively to pedestrians.
-A kind of “affirmative action” without harming the orderly conduct of the classic streets whilst providing a natural opportunity for the development of processes typical of most cities in the developed world – hyper logistics and digital consumerism.
+This can be thought of as a type of “affirmative action” that does not harm the orderly conduct of existing streets while providing a natural opportunity for the development of processes typical of most cities in the developed world: hyper-logistics and digital consumerism.